vinegarhq/vinegarhq.github.io/src/Home/rol_faq.md

 # The 2024 Roblox on Linux Block FAQ

-As of August 2024, [Sober](https://sober.vinegarhq.org) can be used to run Roblox on Linux.
+As of August 2024, [Sober](https://sober.vinegarhq.org) can run Roblox on Linux.
 Wine remains blocked, and we are still unable to provide support for Roblox Player (.exe) through Wine.
 Roblox Studio should continue working.

 ### Why did Roblox decide to remove Wine support?